Identify Your Breyer

 • PS - Peter Stone model

-• PSQ - photo show quality; in good enough condition to do well in photographs, which can hide minor or off-side flaws.
+• PSQ - Photo Show Quality; in good enough condition to do well in photo shows, which can hide minor or off-side flaws.

 • QH - Quarter Horse

-• RR - repainted and remade, also (more recently) Regular Run, as opposed to Special Run
+• RR - Regular Run, or models available through regular retail outlets.
+As opposed to Special Run (SR).

 • SAE - Self Addressed Envelope (no stamp)